 Some people can spot these thinning hairs at their hairline.
 Their appearance could look almost fluffy or frizzy as they’re not as strong as your other hairs.
 A lot of the time this is noticed when your hair is still wet after showering or under strong lights, for example, as more of the scalp will be on show than before.

 Keep an eye on your shower floor after washing your hair to see if strands are noticeably being lost and inspect your pillow each morning too.
 Thinning hair can be caused by many factors, with the main one being genetics.
-It can be hereditary, passed onto you down your lineage.
+It can be hereditary, passed onto you from your parents and grandparents.

 Thankfully, if you’ve spotted the first signs of thinning hair, there is something that can be done about it.
-Sons has a range of products that not only fight the indications of hair loss but also have preventative measures to keep your hair strong and strengthen your strands before thinned-out hair becomes lost hair.
+Finasteride and Minoxidil are clinically-proven treatments approved by the HPRA, which can help not only fight the indications of hair loss but also have preventative measures to keep your hair strong and strengthen your strands before thinned-out hair becomes lost hair.

 All of our blog articles are reviewed for medical accuracy by our Medical Director before publication.